scala/docs.scala-lang/sips/pending/_posts/2017-02-07-make-types-behave-like-expressions.md

 Make infix types conform to the same precedence and associativity traits as expression operations.
 (Author's note: I can copy-paste the specification and modify it, if it so required)
 ### Proposal, Part 2: Prefix unary types
+Add prefix types, exactly as specified for prefix expression.
+(Author's note: I can copy-paste the specification and modify it, if it so required)

 ---